How Does the Scrap Metal Recycling Industry Work?

 When deciding what to discard, don’t overlook major appliances!

-From refrigerators and stoves to washers and dryers, any device, depending on its material, could be one of the most expensive scrap items.
+Depending on its material, any device, from refrigerators and stoves to washers and dryers, could be one of the most expensive scrap items.

-Scrapping these goods necessitates the use of heavy machinery, so make sure you have someone to help you move them before proceeding, or hire a scrapping firm to do it for you.
+Scrapping these goods necessitates using heavy machinery, so ensure you have someone to help you move them before proceeding, or hire a scrapping firm to do it for you.

 8) Old Tools